Frequently Asked Questions

-Head to the age group trolleys lined up on the track.
-Find your child's age group trolley.
-Follow the trolley around to all the scheduled events for the day.
-Jumpers and drink bottles can be placed in the trolley.
+This season will be a bit different due to Covid-19 protocol requirements.
+We will not be using Trolleys and all parents are encouraged to bring a bag to contain water bottles, hats and warm clothing.
+You will need to register your attendance with our online Covid-19 Attendance Register.
+Once you have done this, find your Age Group Manager who will mark your child on the attendance sheet.
 If you have paid the registration fee, there should be a Subway chest patch/bib in the age group folder, and your child's name will be printed on all the event sheets.
-Please attach the bib to your child's T-shirt using the pins in the folder.
+Please attach the bib to your child's T-shirt using the safety pins in the folder.
 At the end of the morning, the bib needs to go back in the folder.
-If you are in the trial period, just hand write your child's name on the event sheets.
+If you are participating in the trial period, the Age Group manager will write your child's name on the event sheets.
 Once you decide to stay at the club, all past event results will be uploaded to Results HQ for you to view online.

 Why is there no Subway chest patch/bib in the age group folder for my child?

-If you haven't paid the registration fee, there will be no bib.
+If you haven't paid the registration fee, there will be no Subway bib for your child.
 Once payment has been made, the bib will appear.
 If you have paid and there is no bib, check you are in the correct age group.
 Bibs are printed on Thursdays; if you have paid after Thursday and before Saturday, your bib will not be available until the following week.

 Can I travel around the track with my child to their events?